JasonCook599/website/resume.md

 _May 2014- Present_

 - Provide IT support and consulting for small businesses throughout southwestern Ontario
-- Responsible for running audio at various pubs, bars, and clubs.
+- Audio engineer for music events at various pubs, bars, and clubs
-- Worked directly with musicians to understand their requirements and provide needed supplies.
+- Worked directly with musicians to understand their requirements and provide needed supplies
-- Lead and assist teams in setup and teardown for concerts and events.
+- Lead and assist teams in setup and teardown for concerts and events

 ## SKILLS